Southern California: Best Corn Mazes & Fall Festival for Family Fun.

 Entrance into the pumpkin patch is FREE and the website offers several discount coupons for additional activities within the park.
 (Irvine Park Railroad 1 Irvine Park Road, Orange, CA 92869.
 (714) 997-3968 or www.irvineparkrailroad.com

 ) Bakersfield: Murrays Family Farms October Fun

-(daily 9/29-10/31/2012).
+(late September - October).
 Located at the beginning of the bountiful San Joaquin Valley Murrays provides visitors of all ages authentic ways to share the best Mother Nature has to offer.
 During the fall harvest season you will find plenty of pumpkins and gorgeous gourds plus a spider maze.
 Enjoy a hay wagon ride around the farm or sample seasonal fruits and vegetable grown “ripe” on the farm and maybe even pick your own.
 Best part: